Mississippi Association of Partners in Education #PartnershipPower

 A graduate of Holcut High School in Tishomingo County, Dr. Belue earned an associate of arts degree from Northeast Mississippi Junior College and bachelor’s, master’s and doctorate degrees in education from Mississippi State University.
 He also did graduate work in guidance and counseling at the University of Mississippi and Mississippi College.

 In addition to presenting Dr. Belue’s award on Feb.
-27, MAPE will award 18 school-community partnership programs that have produced outstanding results for students in K-12 public schools throughout Mississippi.
-Learn more about the Governor’s Awards program at www.mapie.org.
+27, MAPE awarded 18 school-community partnership programs that have produced outstanding results for students in K-12 public schools throughout Mississippi. .

 1984-2014: Celebrating 30 Years of Partnership Success